openvinotoolkit/training_extensions/pytorch_toolkit/human_pose_estimation/README.md

 ## <a name="cpp-demo"/>C++ Demo</a>

-To run the demo, download the Intel&reg; OpenVINO™ Toolkit [https://software.intel.com/en-us/openvino-toolkit/choose-download](https://software.intel.com/en-us/openvino-toolkit/choose-download), install it and [build the samples](https://software.intel.com/en-us/articles/OpenVINO-InferEngine) (*Inferring Your Model with the Inference Engine Samples* part).
+To run the demo, download the Intel® OpenVINO™ Toolkit [https://software.intel.com/en-us/openvino-toolkit/choose-download](https://software.intel.com/en-us/openvino-toolkit/choose-download), install it and [build the samples](https://software.intel.com/en-us/articles/OpenVINO-InferEngine) (*Inferring Your Model with the Inference Engine Samples* part).
 Then run `<SAMPLES_BIN_FOLDER>/human_pose_estimation_demo -m <path_to>/human-pose-estimation.xml -i <path_to_video_file>` for the inference on CPU.

 ## <a name="python-demo"/>Python* Demo </a>